-Structural files of the human PPCS (PDB: 1P9O) and of the orthologous E. coli gene (PDB: 1U7W) were downloaded from the protein data bank (PDB).
-11 Sequence alignment to detect the evolutionary relation between the enzymes was done using psiblast.
-Structural alignment between proteins was done using triangular match.
-Initial analysis of the variant location was done using G23D.
-Structural images were created using UCSF Chimera.
-15 Calculation of solvent-accessible area of residues at the variant positions was done using Getarea.
-16 A variety of programs for assessment of function and stability changes following the mutations were applied and are listed in Table S1 including the URL and reference.
-Conservation analysis and mapping of conservation scores on the structure were done using Consurf.
-Prediction of binding site based on structural data was done using the Coach algorithm in the I-Tasser website.
+Structural files of the human PPCS 9(PDB 1P9O) and of the orthologous E. coli gene 10 (PDB 1U7W) were downloaded from the protein data bank (PDB) 11.
+Sequence alignment to detect the evolutionary relation between the enzymes was done using psi-blast 12.
+Structural alignment between proteins was done using triangular match 13.
+Initial analysis of the variant location was done using G23D 14.
+Structural images were created using UCSF Chimera 15.
+Calculation of solvent accessible area of residues at the variant positions was done using Getarea 16.
+A variety of programs for assessment of function and stability changes following the mutations were applied and are listed in Table S1 including the URL and reference.
+Conservation analysis and mapping of conservation scores on the structure were done using Consurf17.
+Prediction of binding site based on structural data was done using the Coach algorithm 18 in the I-Tasser website 19

-RNA Extraction, RT-PCR, Cloning, and Mutagenesis of
+RNA Extraction, RT-PCR, Cloning and Mutagenesis of PPCS

-Total RNA was isolated from fibroblasts of healthy donors (80% confluence) with the AllPrep RNA Kit (QIAGEN).
-RNA quantity
+Total RNA was isolated from fibroblasts of healthy donors (80% confluence) with the AllPrep RNA Kit (Qiagen).
+RNA quantity was measured with the Nanodrop instrument (Nanodrop Technologies).
+For the RT-PCR, one microgram of RNA was reverse transcribed with M-MLV reverse transcriptase (Promega, GmbH) and oligo dT.
+PPCS (NM_024664.3) coding region was amplified with Thermo-Start Taq DNA

-Figure 2.
-Structure of PPCS and Pedigrees of Investigated Families was measured with the Nanodrop instrument (Nanodrop Technologies).
-For the RT-PCR, 1 $\mu$ g of RNA was reverse transcribed with M-MLV reverse transcriptase (Promega, GmbH) and oligo dT.
-PPCS (GenBank: NM\024664.3) coding region was amplified with Thermo-Start Taq DNA Polymerase (ABgene) and primers F, 5'-CACGATGGCGGAAATGGATCCGGT-3' and R, 5'-TCAGTTTC TGTCACCTATAAAAGCTGTG-3'.
-Wild-type PPCS retaining the endogenous terminal stop-codon was cloned in the vector pLenti6.3/V5-TOPO (Invitrogen).
+Polymerase (ABgene, Epsom, UK) and primers F-5'CACGATGGCGGAAATGGATCCGGT3' and R-5'TCAGTTTCTGTCACCTATAAAAGCTGTG3'.
+Wild-type PPCS retaining the endogenous terminal stopcodon was cloned in the vector pLenti6.3/V5[TM]-TOPO (Invitrogen).